Krutyolkin/K2View-Academy/articles/18_fabric_cdc/cdc_consumers/search/05_search_command.md

   - The **fuzziness** parameter defines the number of mistakes (typos) allowed.
 This parameter can support up to two mistakes.

-  - By default, a swap of two adjacent characters (Orange vs. Ornage) is considered as one error by the **fuzziness** parameter.
+  - By default, a swap of two adjacent characters (Orange vs. Ornage) is considered as an error by the **fuzziness** parameter.
 However, if you add the **transpositions** parameter to the search query and set it to **false**, the swap of two characters is considered as two mistakes.

     Note that when the transposition parameter is set to false, two adjacent characters are considered as two mistakes.
-By default- this parameter is set to true.
+By default, this parameter is set to true.

 ### 5. Fuzzy Search on Special Characters, Case Insensitive Match